psu-libraries/scholarsphere-client/README.md

 ## Usage

-This client is in development and currently not supporting any features.
+You can read the [ruby docs](https://www.rubydoc.info/gems/scholarsphere-client) for the latest features.

+**Warning!**

+This is not yet in 1.0 status and features will change without the customary deprecation warnings.